-A new study, published in the journal Nature Medicine and conducted by Howard Federoff and colleagues at Georgetown University, evaluated 525 people aged 70 and over for five years.
+A new study, published in the journal and conducted by Howard Federoff and colleagues at Georgetown University, evaluated 525 people aged 70 and over for five years.
 At the onset of the study, the group did not show any signs of mental impairment.
 Each year of the study, the researchers conducted a detailed cognitive examination and took blood samples from all the participants.

 During this time, 28 people developed Alzheimer's or mild cognitive impairment, which is considered to be the earliest noticeable sign of dementia, including Alzheimer's disease.

 An analysis of the participants' blood highlighted 10 metabolites that were depleted in people who had mild cognitive impairment and who went on to develop Alzheimer's, compared with those who didn't.
 In subsequent trials, the researchers showed that measuring these chemicals could predict who would develop Alzheimer's within the next three years, with up to 96 percent accuracy.

 Commenting on the fact that the 10 metabolites play a key role in supporting cell membranes, maintaining neurons, or sustaining energy processes, Mark Mapstone, one of the researchers at the University of Rochester Medical Center in New York, said, "We think the decrease in these chemicals reflects the breakdown of neural populations in the brain."

 Fast and Inexpensive